paulswail/serverless-email-scheduler/README.md

 # Serverless Email Scheduler
-Schedule future emails from your app using AWS Lambda and SNS.
+Schedule future emails from your app using AWS Lambda and Step Functions.

 TODO: link to blog article.